-I plan on doing four monthly self-care rituals that follow the energy of the moon.
+I plan on doing four monthly self-care rituals that follow the energy of the moon and using the moon ritual sheets.
 This means I’ll have a weekly date with myself and spirit guides to look forward to!
-I’ll be setting intentions that I want to manifest every New Moon, taking inspired action every Waxing Moon, celebrating with gratitude every Full Moon, and releasing and resting every Waning Moon.

 These rituals are the most restorative for me because my kids are in bed, the house is quiet, I have very soft lighting on, and I’m connecting with myself and the Divine.

-This year I plan to focus more of my time on reading inspirational books because nothing gets my mindset into a more powerful mode than when I’m filling it with words of truth and encouragement.
+This year I plan to focus more of my time on reading inspirational books.
+Nothing gets my mindset into a more powerful mode than when I’m filling it with words of inspiration and encouragement.

-One way I’m going to encourage myself to do this more is by hosting a book club where I intend to read a magical book every month and then discuss it with others.
 If you’re not already in the Dwell in Magic Facebook group, I invite you to come join us.
-We’ll be choosing a book once a month that revolves around the topics of manifesting, self-care and moon magic.
+We choose a book once a month that revolves around the topics of manifesting, self-care or moon magic.

 How I plan to implement the time

 I’m a homeschooling, work-at-home mom so I do most of my self-care once my kids are in bed.
-Back when they were younger and I was breastfeeding and waking up a lot, I did a lot of reading inspirational books while nursing or laying next to them while they fell asleep (I still lay next to them while they fall asleep and I usually try to spend that time reading something that gets my vibration and belief up).
+Back when they were younger and I was breastfeeding, I did a lot of reading inspirational books while nursing or laying next to them while they fell asleep.

 Suggested items for your self-care routine